What Is A Soft Credit Check And Does It Affect Your Credit?

-What Information Is Needed For A Soft Credit Check?
+What Does A Soft Credit Check Show?

-A soft credit check won’t reveal personal information like your birth date, age or marital status.
+A soft credit check won’t reveal personal information like your birthdate, age or marital status.
 You can also rest easy knowing it won’t reveal any of your account numbers or your credit score, either.

-Who Can Do A Soft Credit Check?
+Can Anyone Do A Soft Credit Check?

 The following individuals and institutions may perform or ask permission to do a soft credit check:

-As mentioned above, credit card companies may do a soft credit check on your report to see if you’re prequalified for a new card they’re offering.
+- Credit card companies: As mentioned above, credit card companies may do a soft credit check on your report to see if you’re prequalified for a new card they’re offering.
 They’ll send you these offers with the option to sign up.

-Soft credit checks can be a part of a background check when applying for a job.
+- Potential employers: Soft credit checks can be a part of a background check when applying for a job.
 Employers can look at any late payments or collected bill amounts and have an idea of how responsible of a person you are.

-When renting an apartment, the landlord will want to know how likely you are to pay your rent on time.
+- Landlords: When renting an apartment, the landlord will want to know how likely you are to pay your rent on time.
 A landlord will run either a hard or soft pull, depending on the means they use to do it.
 Utilizing services offered by a major credit bureau will often yield a soft credit check, rather than going through a background and screening company.

-Similar to credit card companies, getting a quote for homeowners, auto or other types of insurance requires at least a soft credit check.
+- Insurance companies: Similar to credit card companies, getting a quote for homeowners, auto or other types of insurance requires at least a soft credit check.

 As you can see, a soft credit check is less an invasion of privacy and more of a confirmation that you’re a creditworthy individual.
 With little to no risk to your hard-earned credit score, rest assured these pulls are just another step in the processes of your financial life.
 If you know you’ve got good credit history, relax and let them see how good at building credit you really are.